Dkeagle/FlyeRSS/README.md

 ## Contribution

 Feel free to fork this repository and open pull requests to add your amazing features if you feel like it.<br>
-I'll enjoy reviewing them.
-Good ideas are always more than welcome!
+Good ideas are more than welcome!

 ## License